 Figure 7 Map Version of Grid for Calculating Hourly Wind Velocities

-Loss Costs
+Hurricane Loss Costs

 Successful completion of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, demonstrates that the modeling organization is capable of running an insurance portfolio at a latitude/longitude level directly and at a street address level indirectly with appropriate conversion to latitude/longitude.

-Loss costs are to be determined using a $100,000 insured structure with a zero deductible policy, not to include contents, time element, or appurtenant structure coverages, at each of the 682 land-based vertices in Figure 6.
+Hurricane loss costs are to be determined using a $100,000 insured structure with a zero deductible policy, not to include contents, time element, or appurtenant structure coverages, at each of the 682 land-based vertices in Figure 6.
 The Excel input file contains a ninth worksheet (Land-Water ID) that lists the 840 grid coordinates with an indicator variable defined, as follows:

 0 = coordinate is over-water